-Seal Pup Birthing Season South Puget Sound, Late June - September (*Alert: pupping season will begin on the Outer Coast of Washington in April) Harbor seal pups grace our lives by visiting inland Puget Sound shores in early summer and fall.
+Seal Pup Birthing Season South Puget Sound, Late June - September (*Alert: pupping season is now underway on outer coast and inland waters of WA) Harbor seal pups grace our lives by visiting inland Puget Sound shores in early summer and fall.
 However, along the coastlines of Washington and Oregon, they are born as early as April (view map of pupping season).
 The pups "haul out" to get much-needed rest and warmth by sleeping peacefully on the beaches and rocks, often alone for long hours.
 These pups are extremely vulnerable at this time and need our protection to help them survive; only 50% of harbor seals survive their first year.

 Please make sure your dogs are leashed at all times when you visit the beach.
 Not only are the seal pups at risk from dog attacks, but dogs are at risk, too.
 Seals carry communicable diseases which your dog can contract simply by sniffing the seal.
 In most cities, dogs are not allowed on the beach.
 Don't touch seal pups!
 Never handle a seal pup.
 They are wild animals and can inflict a severe wound.
 They can also carry diseases that are transmittable to humans and touching a marine mammal is a violation of the Marine Mammal Protection Act (MMPA).
 Never move a seal pup.
 If they are not weaned and the mother cannot find them, they will die.
 Harbor seal mothers are very shy and will not return ashore for young if they feel it is not safe, so always observe from a distance.
 NOAArecommends a minimum of 100 yards.
 Human disturbance can cause abandonment of newborn pups.
 Approaching not only by land, but by kayak or other watercraft can have dire consequences.
 Read our boater guidelines here.
 Stay away from haul-outs, where seals gather in numbers to breed, give birth and nurse their young.